Ice Ice Baby: Legacy

 "Ice Ice Baby" was awarded one of BMI's Pop Awards in 1992, honoring the songwriters, composers and music publishers of the song.
 In November 2011, MTV Dance ranked the song No. 71 in their list of "The 100 Biggest 90's Dance Anthems of All Time".
 In 2019, Billboard magazine listed it at No. 108 in their ranking of "Billboards Top Songs of the '90s".
 VH1 and Blender ranked "Ice Ice Baby" fifth on its list of the "50 Most Awesomely Bad Songs Ever".
 It was also given the distinction by the Houston Press as being the worst song ever to emanate from Texas.
 In 1999, the song's music video was "retired" on the MTV special 25 Lame, in which Van Winkle himself appeared to destroy the video's master tape.
 Given a baseball bat, Van Winkle ended up destroying the show's set.
 However, in December 2007, VH1 ranked the song in 29th place of their 100 Greatest Songs of the 90's.

 In 1991, Alvin and the Chipmunks released a cover version entitled "Ice Ice Alvin" for their album The Chipmunks Rock the House.
 "Weird Al" Yankovic included the chorus as the final song in "Polka Your Eyes Out", the polka medley from his 1992 album Off the Deep End.
 In 2004, the song was featured in the film 13 Going on 30.
 In 2010, the song was featured in the Glee episode "Bad Reputation" as performed by Will Schuester (Matthew Morrison).
 In 2012, several references to the song were made in the film That's My Boy, where Van Winkle appeared as himself – protagonist Donny Berger (Adam Sandler), an old friend of Van Winkle, asks him for money, claiming he should be "loaded" with the royalties he receives from the song; however, Van Winkle tells him that "Queen took 50 percent, Suge took the other 60 percent, I fucking owe money when that shit gets played, man!"
 Later on, Donny and Van Winkle drive in Van Winkle's Ford Mustang 5.0, a reference to the car he drove in the music video (but not the same car), then listen to the song on Van Winkle's Walkman as they run.

+In February 2026, the song experience a resurgence in popularity, in large part because of the United States Immigration and Customs Enforcement (ICE), with both advocates and opponents of ICE using the song in social media videos.